 After being caught in the rain, chances are kids may get more easily sick with various coughs, colds and even the flu.
 When caught in a downpour make sure you change your kids clothes immediately and put them in a nice warm shower or bath.
 This helps stabilise the cold temperature brought by the rains and helps the body return to a normal temperature after drying off and getting dressed.

 Always remember to dry their hair straight away, sitting around with wet hair, especially if inside an air conditioned apartment is a sure way to bring on a head cold.
 A warm drink is always another good idea to help heat them up and it’s also a cosy rainy day, feel good factor for the kids!

 Teach kids about basic safety around thunder and lightning.
 The rule of thumb is that, if they can hear thunder, it’s time to head indoors, especially if they are swimming and even if it hasn’t started to rain.

 Also, avoid open areas, such as playing fields, isolated tall objects like trees and light posts and metal objects such as fences and clotheslines.
 Wait at least 30 minutes after the last observed lightning strike or thunder to resume outdoor activities.

 Be Aware of Drinking Water Sources

 Water-borne diarrheal diseases are very common during the monsoon season.
-Be cautious of potentially contaminated sources, especially when buying drinks from street stalls.
+Be cautious of potentially contaminated sources from heavy rains, especially when buying drinks from street stalls.
 It’s best to take your own boiled or purified drinking water with you.
 Send the kids off to school with their own water bottle and encourage them to re-fill the bottle rather than drinking from school fountains.